Homeowners are recognizing the value of replacing front lawns with native plants

 If those aren’t enough reasons to go native, Oldroyd notes two more: “In parts of California, there’s a lot of peer pressure to get rid of lawns as a way to save water,” she says, “and some water districts are giving rebates for every square foot of grass removed.”
 Tallamy—and the local wildlife—would no doubt approve.

 University of Delaware entomologist Doug Tallamy (with colleague Jules Bruck, right) has spent years studying how native plants benefit wildlife.
-Today, Tallamy is working with the National Wildlife Federation and the U.S. Forest Service to create a new tool—available in 2016—that will allow gardeners and other nature lovers to identify by zip code the best native plants for wildlife.
-Specifically, Tallamy is reviewing the scientific literature to identify which trees, bushes and other plants host the greatest number of lepidopteran larvae (caterpillars of moths and butterflies)—the primary food for birds when they are migrating or raising young.
+Tallamy worked with the National Wildlife Federation and the U.S. Forest Service to create a tool —available now—that allows gardeners and other nature lovers to identify by zip code the best native plants for wildlife.
+Specifically, Tallamy reviewed the scientific literature to identify which trees, bushes and other plants host the greatest number of lepidopteran larvae (caterpillars of moths and butterflies)—the primary food for birds when they are migrating or raising young.

 Writer Tom Oder lives in Georgia and covers gardening and the environment.

 The National Wildlife Federation is providing resources to help families and caregivers across the country provide meaningful educational opportunities and safe outdoor experiences for children during these incredibly difficult times.Learn More

 President and CEO Collin O’Mara reveals in a TEDx Talk why it is essential to connect our children and future generations with wildlife and the outdoors—and how doing so is good for our health, economy, and environment.Watch Now